CruxConnect/crux-docs/_future_ordering/get_order_fees.md

   {: title="Request" }

 ---
 Allows supplier and retailer to specify their respective order fees.
+There are no additional CruxConnection fees.

 ### URL Parameters